-Watermarking your photos will help protect them against copyright infringement.
+Watermarking your photos helps protect them against copyright infringement.

 Photographers use watermarks on their photos to make them easy to identify.
-They also let people know the photo is copyrighted.
+They also let people know the picture has copyright.

-If someone sees your photo and wants to purchase a license to use it, having a watermark will make it easier for them to contact you.
-If a watermark is removed, the photographer may receive additional damages in the case of an infringement.
+If someone sees your photo and wants to purchase a license to use it, a watermark will make it easier for them to contact you.
+And if someone intentionally removes a watermark, the photographer may receive additional damages in the case of an infringement.

 Typing your name in Comic Sans or your favourite calligraphy font might not be helpful.
 Some photographers like to use their website address or a copyright symbol.
 I have used both of these in the past.

-There are many different ways to watermark your photos in Photoshop.
-The most effective way I know is to create a custom brush of your watermark design.
+There are many different ways to do it.
+But the most effective one is to create a custom brush of your watermark design.

-Make a new document the same shape as you want your watermark design to be.
-I have made mine 900 pixels by 900 pixels and 300 pixels per inch.
-Make sure it has a white background.
+First, create a new document with the same shape as your watermark.
+I made mine 900 pixels by 900 pixels and 300 pixels per inch.
+Select a white background.

 Don’t make your watermark too small.
-It is much better to re-size scaling down than it is to scale up.
-If you make you watermark too small and have to scale it up a lot you will loose clarity and quality.
+It’s much better to re-size scaling down than it is to scale up.
+If it’s too small and you have to scale it up, you will lose clarity and quality.

-Anywhere between 500 and 1000 pixels wide is a good size that will work for most image sizes.
+Anywhere between 500 and 1000 pixels wide will work for most image sizes.

-Drag and drop your logo into your new document or use the text tool to add text.
+Drag and drop your logo into your new document or select the text tool to add text.
 You can use any colour.
-If you use black you can easily change the colour anytime once you have created the custom brush.
+If you use black, you can easily change it once you have created the custom brush.

-Once you have your watermark design on a white background go to the Edit>’Define Brush Preset’ and name your custom brush.
+Once you have your design on a white background, go to the Edit>’Define Brush Preset’ and name your custom brush.
 Now you’re ready to add watermarks in photos!

 Your new custom brush works the same way any Photoshop brush does.
 You can change the colour or size before you apply it.
 You can also change the blend mode and opacity if you want your watermark to be semi-transparent.

 Experiment with the different settings to get a feel for what you find looks best on your photos.
-You may want to use the same opacity, blend mode and colour on every photo, or you may want to use variations.
+You may want to use the same opacity, blend mode, and colour.
+But you can also use variations depending on your preference.

 Save Your New Brush

-With your brush tool selected, right click and go to the Settings cog wheel in the top right corner.
-Left click this and then left click ‘Preset Manager.’
-In the preset manager locate your new custom brush and drag it to the top of the list of brush folders.
+First, select your brush tool.
+Then right-click and go to the Settings cogwheel in the top right corner.
+Left-click that and then left click ‘Preset Manager.’
+In the preset manager, locate your new custom brush and drag it to the top of the list of brush folders.

 Save the new set and click ‘Done.’

-Now your watermark brush will be easy to find as it will show at the beginning of your brush options every time you create a watermark.
+Now your custom brush will show at the beginning of your brush options every time you create a watermark.

 Adding a Text Watermark

-Choose your preferred export options and then click the Watermark check box down near the bottom of the export dialogue box.
-From the drop down menu select ‘Edit Watermarks’.
-This will open a new window with various options.
+Choose your preferred export options and then click the Watermark checkbox near the bottom of the export dialogue box.
+From the drop-down menu, select ‘Edit Watermarks.’
+Doing so will open a new window with various options.

 At the top right you will see ‘Watermark Style.’
-First select ‘Text’.
-In th box on the lower left of the window enter the text you want to appear on your watermarks.
+First, select ‘Text.’
+In the box on the lower left of the window, enter the text you want to appear on your watermarks.

 Again, experiment to discover what you like and what best suits the style of your photography.

-When you are done creating your text watermark click save and name your new preset.
-This will now be added to the watermark drop down in the Export window.
+When you finish creating your watermark, click save, and name your new preset.
+Lightroom will then add it to the watermark drop down in the Export window.

 Adding a Graphic Logo Watermark

-When you are creating a graphic watermark within Lightroom, there is no option to include text which is not already part of your logo.
+When you’re creating a graphic watermark, there is no option to include text, which is not already part of your logo.

-Once you are finished creating your logo watermark click save and name your new watermark preset.
+Once you finish creating your logo, click save.
+You can then name your new watermark preset.

-You will have noticed your options for manipulating your watermark are quite limited in Lightroom.
+All things considered, your options are more limited in Lightroom.
 Photoshop is more flexible when adding a photography watermark to your images.

-The main advantage in using Lightroom to add your watermark is that it is easy to batch export with a watermark.
-Batch exporting will mean the position and properties of your watermark will be the same on every image exported in the same batch.
+The main advantage of using Lightroom to add your watermark, however, is that it’s easy to batch export.
+Batch exporting means the position and properties of your watermark will be the same on every image you save.

-A good watermark added to your photographs can help build your brand and identity as a photographer.
-A poorly designed or badly placed watermark will turn people off your work.
+Placing a well-designed watermark to your photographs can help build your brand and identity as a photographer.
+At the same time, poorly designed or badly placed watermark may turn off people to look at your work.

 You do not want to be changing your watermark often as people may begin to mistake your photographs as being someone else’s.

 Look around the internet at photographers you admire and see how they add watermarks to their images.
-Draw inspiration from those who are already doing it well and make your mark.
+Draw inspiration from those who are already doing it well and think about how you would design yours.